wlnzed/mytasks/readme.md

 # The Ideal
-Create an end-to-end encrypted cross-platform to-do app with account-wide synchronisation and 2FA for ultimate security and privacy!
+Create an end-to-end encrypted cross-platform to-do app with account-wide synchronisation and 2FA for ultimate security and privacy.

 # Features
 > Stars reflect importance